- IHC Training

 Treating Patients With C.A.R.E.
+Faculty Development

 The benefits of effective communication between patients and providers and among healthcare team members are well documented: patients have better health outcomes, better adherence to treatment plans and more consistent follow-through, as well as higher levels of satisfaction with their care.
 The Treating Patients with C.A.R.E. curriculum further teaches effective communication skills to increase patients’ confidence in their care, convey an impressive impression of the facility and increase patients’ ability to carry out steps of treatment.
 Providers enjoy greater job satisfaction and lower rates of burnout and stress.
 Healthcare providers across all specialties and roles face continual pressures and challenges ensuring optimal patient care and satisfaction.
 Organizations are particularly challenged to provide the training capacity to ensure optimal patient communication.

-The Treating Patients with C.A.R.E. faculty development course is a fast-paced, intensive workshop with four areas of focus:
+The Treating Patients with C.A.R.E. faculty course is a fast-paced, intensive workshop with four areas of focus:

 - Mastery of the content and facilitation skills for Treating Patients with C.A.R.E. workshop